-Staff will be supported and supervised by their line manager.

-The designated safeguarding lead will be supported by the designated safeguarding team.
+Staff will be supported and supervised by their respective line managers.
+The designated safeguarding lead Matt Garnett will be supported by Alan Payne, nominated governor who will monitor the safeguarding arrangements.

-Child Protection advice and support is available from, but please see appendix F for the full list of contact details.
+Child Protection advice and support is available from any members of the Welburn Hall School safeguarding team.